aknackiron/testdroid-documentation/testdroid-cloud-integration/api/index.md

 ![]({{site.github.url}}/assets/testdroid-cloud-integration/api/testdroid_api.jpg)

-Testdroid API is an easy-to-use gateway for managing development and testing effort on real Android and iOS devices.
+Bitbar Testing API is an easy-to-use gateway for managing development and testing effort on real Android and iOS devices.
 The API provides all infrastructure through a RESTful architecture returning JSON structures with appropriate HTTP response codes.

-## The Basics - Testdroid Cloud and Testdroid API
+## The Basics - Bitbar Testing and Bitbar Testing API

 In case you are unfamiliar with REST APIs, [here](http://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177)